 The Garston car train was noted at Hereford on March 5th behind 46039 & 25296.
 Somewhat away from its normal haunts was Eastfield’s 25063 on March 15th’s 11.15 Cardiff - Crewe.

-Football fans on March 22nd had the joy of a six car dmu on a special from Accrington to Chesterfield, the dmu going forward to Sheffield for stabling, but then promptly declared a failure!
+Football fans on March 22nd had the joy of a six car diesel multiple unit on a special from Accrington to Chesterfield, the dmu going forward to Sheffield for stabling, but then promptly declared a failure!
 The return trip was made with eight coaches and 25135!

 On March 29th a Paddington - Manchester special set out with 31188 & 31250, changing to 25038 & 25073 at Birmingham, taking the Derby line for a jaunt in the Sheffield area prior to heading west to Manchester, Warrington and down the WCML to Birmingham.